-This problem will help students to understand the concept of a probability distribution: various results are possible, and each result occurs with a certain probable frequency.
-It will help students to understand that there is some structure in random processes, even though individual parts of the problem are random.
+This problem illustrates the concept of a probability distribution: various results are possible, and each result occurs with a certain probable frequency.
+It will help students to understand that even though each part of a random process is unpredictable, a large sample of data contains predictable patterns.

-Once the students have grouped the pairs ask them to explain in turns to the rest of the group the reasoining behind their grouping.
+Invite students to work in pairs to analyse the data sets, write down what they notice, draw any appropriate diagrams or work out summary statistics.
+Once they have grouped the sets, bring the class together to discuss the reasoning behind their grouping.
 Encourage them to present their arguments as clearly as possible.
 Do the others agree or disagree?
 Can the others refine their argument?

-Once the cards are sorted, can students suggest the probability distributions from which the cards were drawn?
-They can use the distribution maker interactivity to help.
+Once the cards are sorted, students could suggest the probability distributions from which the cards were drawn.